LewisDavies/upstream-prod/README.md

 ```

 ## Compatibility
-`upstream-prod` was initially designed on Snowflake and is now primarily tested on Databricks.
+`upstream-prod` is built and tested on Snowflake.
 Based on my experience and user reports, it is known to work on:
 - Snowflake
 - Databricks
 - BigQuery